 Ensuring food supplies in a sustainable and equitable manner in the face of climate change driven events is one of the key challenges facing societies in the 21st Century.
 While often posed as a production led innovation challenge, at least as important are the societal contexts, including changing patterns of consumption.
 This course considers sustainable food systems and food security from a wide range of perspectives, examining farming as a social practice, as commercial food production, as a contribution and challenge to environmental policy and as an integral part of sustainable and healthy consumption.
 Innovation is examined in both its scientific and social aspects.

-Setting the scene, tracing issues around food production, highlighting the multiple challenges and the need for social and technical innovation .
+Setting the scene, tracing issues around food production, highlighting the multiple challenges and competing ideas of the way forward.

 2. Farmers and Scientists: knowledge exchange

 Scientific knowledge and farmer knowledge need to interact at some point for fruitful knowledge exchange to take place.
 This session examines some of the theories of knowledge flow between farmers and researchers.

 3. Farmers and environmental impact: scales of change